 Children are showing an increased interest in the world around them, which would explain why those books are becoming so popular.
 So don’t be afraid to share some of the staggering statistics with your kids or let them experience some of the effects of climate change first-hand.
 For example, the glaciers of New Zealand are some of the most beautiful natural wonders on the planet.
 Unfortunately, due to climate change, they may not be around much longer.
 By taking your children on an educational trip to see some of the world’s natural beauty and by informing them how climate change might destroy everything, you’re more likely to motivate them into taking action for the future.

 Which Businesses and Brands Are Inspiring the Next Generation to Live Sustainably?

-Even though President Trump allowed for the U.S. to pull away from the Paris Climate Agreement in 2017, there are many industries and individual businesses that are still on board with maintaining sustainable efforts and donating to environmental causes, including many companies throughout the outdoor industry.
+Even though President Trump allowed the U.S. to pull away from the Paris Climate Agreement in 2017, many industries and individual businesses are still on board with maintaining sustainable efforts and donating to environmental causes, including many companies throughout the outdoor industry.

-Businesses can give back to the planet in a variety of ways, from donating to environmental charities to encouraging employees to volunteer for things like trash cleanups, recycling events, and more.
+Businesses can give back to the planet in various ways, from donating to environmental charities to encouraging employees to volunteer for things like trash cleanups, recycling events, and more.
 On a small scale, businesses can reduce their environmental footprint by implementing things like:

 - Going paperless

 - Installing filtered water dispensing systems instead of buying plastic water bottles